2024 Scholarships - Montgomery County | CampusReel

 2024 Montgomery County Scholarships

 Montgomery County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 32% of Montgomery County residents in Ohio over the age of 25 have graduated with a professional degree - 11% have completed high school.
+Despite high costs, 97% of Montgomery County residents in Pennsylvania over the age of 25 have graduated with a professional degree - 14% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Montgomery County residents in Ohio will continue to need help paying for college.
-15,270 men and 14,551 women are enrolled in grades 9-12 while 16,054 men 21,622 women are currently undergraduates in college.
+It’s clear that Montgomery County residents in Pennsylvania will continue to need help paying for college.
+22,650 men and 20,730 women are enrolled in grades 9-12 while 16,960 men 22,397 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Montgomery County residents and can help pay for school in a variety of ways.
 Montgomery County scholarships, whether they are exclusively available to Montgomery County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Montgomery County residents.

 How much total award money and scholarships are available for Montgomery County residents?